 Yes.
-Students are required to attach the Host form, Occupational Health and Safety (OH&S) questionnaire, and the Insurance Declaration form (DOCX, 136.1 KB) and a copy of their current resume to your application.
+Students are required to attach the Host form (DOCX, 137 KB) and a copy of their current resume to your application.

-If your placement is outside of Australia, you will need to complete the international OH&S form (DOCX, 122.9 KB) and include with your application.
+If your placement is outside of Australia, you will need to complete the International Host form (DOCX, 136 KB) and include with your application.

 - What happens once I submit my self-placement?

 The WIL team will assess your application and will notify you through InPlace on whether application has been ‘successful’ or not successful within five to ten business days.